syedshaneraza/careaxiom-nestjs-test/README.md

 ## IMPORTANT NOTE

 Please open the Optimizations.md file to check what possible optimisations and security measures can be applied to the project.
+Also note that screenshots are attached in the /src/screenshots folder.

 ## Description